MichaelSchmidt82/RBaseImage/README.md

 ### TODO

 - CRITICAL: Fix extract.sh to not delete `bin/` if a docker command fails.
 Do not name non-existent or unauthorized OHDSI repos when using extract.sh -- you will lose your time and work.
+You should save the files in `bin` every so often.

 ### Scripts: